 Charvet: Over the Calf socks for men

 Cashmere socks have that uncanny ability to elevate you from “standard man going to a fancy event” to “stylish and important man who only settles for the very best”.
-Holding you up alongside silk bathrobes and pyjama bottoms, expensive coffee beans and everything else that comes as part of the aspirational Good Life, the right pair of cashmere over the calf (OTC) socks instantly add a touch of luxe to your look.
+Holding you up alongside silk bathrobes and pajama bottoms, expensive coffee beans, and everything else that comes as part of the aspirational Good Life, the right pair of cashmere over the calf (OTC) socks instantly add a touch of luxe to your look.

 Charvet’s ribbed cashmere socks are as luxurious as their name suggests, with a wool and silk blend that’ll feel silky smooth under smart trousers or any kind of formal wear.
-Pair with your smartest leather shoes and a perfectly fitting suit jacket and be prepared to feel suave from head to toe.
+Pair with your smartest leather shoes and a perfectly fitting suit jacket, and be prepared to feel suave from head to toe.

 Best for: Pulling out with your tuxe for only the fanciest of occasions.